Why is my Car Jerking - All Possible Reasons

 - If you take a look inside, you will also notice that the outer covering of the acceleration cable will be damaged.

 The best you can do is change it as soon as possible, as the car will stop at any moment if you leave it to break.
 Take the vehicle to a mechanic to solve the problem.
-If your car has this problem, take a look at our article to know all the reasons why your car jerks when accelerating to find out what it may be.
+If your car has this problem, take a look at our article to know all the reasons why your car jerks when accelerating to find out what it may be or try adjusting the acceleration cable if you are handy with cars.

 Car jerking because of dirty injectors